 4. Innovating the foster care system.

-We are working with foster care advocacy organizations to inform foster care (education, juvenile housing, economic) policy and helping child welfare organizations to improve their direct approach when directly working with foster kids.
-We have partnered with The Massachusetts Department of Children and Families to bring to life the PAYA curriculum.
+We are working with foster care advocacy organizations to inform policy and helping child welfare organizations to innovate their approach when working with foster kids.